The Infinite Staircase

 The Double Landing

 By an odd loophole, one doorway and another on the Infinite Staircase have connected, providing a long-distance link from one part of the Staircase to another.
-In the one case where this peculiar phenomenon has been observed, the landings that the doors are attached to are both inhabited (one by a wizard who built is tower on a landing, the other by a bunch of Primes who discovered a doorway in their basement and expanded their shop onto the Staircase).
+In the one case where this peculiar phenomenon has been observed, the landings that the doors are attached to are both inhabited (one by a wizard who built is tower on a landing, the other by a bunch of primes who discovered a doorway in their basement and expanded their shop onto the Staircase).

 The effect is a little disturbing, in that you can see another landing through the doorway, but not to either side, but it’s proven safe so far.
 Well-lanned travellers use the Double Landing to save time by skipping a few flights of stairs.